What Working Together Looks Like

 Custom tattoos are collaborative by nature.
 This page explains how we typically move from idea to finished tattoo.

-The Ancient Marks Process - From conception to fully healed tattoo.
+The Ancient Marks Process - From conception to fully healed tattoo — A guide to amazing ink.

 What to Expect When Working With Jon Poulson over the coming months…

 Ancient Marks is built around large-scale, custom tattoo work rooted in symbolism, flow, storytelling, and collaboration.
-Because of that, the process is a bit different than a standard tattoo appointment — especially for Nordic, tribal, ornamental, and body-flow based projects.
+Because of that, the process is a bit different than a standard tattoo appointment you may have experienced; especially for Nordic, tribal, ornamental, and large Ornamental-flow based projects.

 This page is here to help you understand how the process works, what to expect, and why things are structured the way they are.

-Ancient Marks operates out of Aloha Tattoos in Murray, Utah.
-While the studio supports the process, all Ancient Marks projects are personally developed and directed by Jon Poulson.
+Ancient Marks operates in Jon’s private Studio Space adjacent to and part of Aloha Tattoos in Murray, Utah.
+While the studio supports some aspects of the process, all Ancient Marks projects are personally developed and directed by Jon Poulson.

 Step 1: Submit the Inquiry Form